- About

 Concurrent Courses

 Each undergraduate option in the School of Engineering Science (Biomedical Engineering, Computer Engineering, Electronics Engineering, Engineering Physics, and Systems Engineering) has its own list of pre-approved ESD electives.
-Students should consult the list of pre-approved ESD electives posted at the links below.
+Students should consult the list of pre-approved ESD electives posted on this page.
 The Undergraduate Curriculum Committee (UCC) will consider graduate courses as potential electives, in the same way they consider other electives and a given graduate course may meet the criteria for one option, but not others.
-If a graduate course does not appear on the lists below, students may appeal for a given graduate course to count as an ESD elective, using the ENSC Appeal form found here.
+If a graduate course does not appear on the lists, students may appeal for a given graduate course to count as an ESD elective, using the ENSC Appeal form found here.

 Transferring from the concurrent program to the regular program is possible: a student may withdraw at any time from an approved Concurrent Bachelor’s-Master’s program by informing the Chairs of the Undergraduate and Graduate Programs and the Dean of Graduate Studies in writing.